userMoro/schip/README.md

 Use ./schip.sh -h to visualize all the disposable functionalities and command to execute.

 if you haven't cloned connectedhomeip repo yet, schip will guide you into that in the update operation.
-If you already did, place connectedhomeip in the folder 'schip', near the folder 'setup'.
+If you already did, place connectedhomeip in the folder 'schip', near the folder 'setup', then proceed with the other operations